danniel1205/tech-notes/system-design/topics/geolocation-based-service/readme.md

 ## Components design

+### Restaurant profile service

+- Take the request of restaurants CRUDs.
+- Persist images/videos into object store.
+- Pass requests to index service to build the spatial index or inverted index to serve queries.

-### Location service
+### Index service

-Location service itself is stateless, so that it could be easily horizontally scaled.
-The location data is persistent in cache or database cluster.
+Index service itself is stateless, so that it could be easily horizontally scaled.
+The location data is persistent in cache and database.

 - Implement the logic of generating restaurant ID from altitude and longitude.([More details on how to generate ID](#how-to-generate-regionid))
 - Implement the Hash logic for sharding.
 - Implement nearby query.

+### Query service

+- Query against the inverted index(text based search).
+- Query against spatial index(nearby search).

 ### Checkout service

 - Handle checkout requests.
 - Perform checkout validations:
-  - validate payment method
+  - validate payment method.
-  - validate restaurant availability
+  - validate restaurant availability.
+- Invoke external payment service to fulfill the payment.
-- Invoke dispatch service for food delivery
+- Invoke dispatch service for food delivery.
+- Notify user.

 ### Dispatch service